Healthy Homes Assessment Longlands

 Draught Stopping Longlands

-If a draft can be perceived as a result of gaps or holes, it needs to be sealed.
+If a draft can be perceived as a result of gaps or holes the area needs to be closed.

 What are unreasonable gaps and holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections